StarStrider23/Implied-Volatility-Surface-and-Model-Calibration/README.md

 ## Model Calibration.
 Heston Model.
 Smaller Sample

-The reduced sample calibration shows a similar error structure to the full sample results with best performance around the ATM region and for longer maturities.
+The reduced sample calibration shows a similar error structure to the full sample results.
 However, the overall error magnitude is lower which is partially due to a higher number of optimisation iterations used, which improved convergence of the calibration.

 ### Low Volatility